Real Bread Campaign complaint upheld by the Advertising Standards Authority.

-The Advertising Standards Authority (ASA) today upheld a complaint from the Real Bread Campaign that a magazine advertisement for Tesco in-store bakeries breached the Committee of Advertising Practice (CAP) Code's clause on truthfulness.
+Today (21 July 2010) the Advertising Standards Authority (ASA) upheld a complaint from the Real Bread Campaign that a magazine advertisement for Tesco in-store bakeries breached the Committee of Advertising Practice (CAP) Code's clause on truthfulness.

 In its adjudication, the ASA stated: 'Because we considered that the ad implied that all Tesco stores with a bakery facility baked bread from scratch, which was true of only a limited number of stores, we concluded the ad was likely to mislead.'

 Real Bread Campaign working party chair Iain Loe said:

 'We believe that this ruling sends an important message to unscrupulous advertisers: if you plan to hide or distort the facts in an attempt to draw customers away from small, independent bakeries that make an honest living baking honest loaves, the people of Britain won't stand for it.'